bucs110fall2023/final-project-team-aj/README.md

 Press Space Bar to open the game.
 Press Space Bar to begin the game.
 Do not touch the right arrow key, the left arrow key, the "d" key, or the "a" key.
-Verify that the ball moves on the screen up and down.
+Verify that the ball moves on the screen.

-Expected Outcome: When the space bar is initially pressed, the ball should move up and down as it bounces between the stationary paddles.
+Expected Outcome: When the space bar is initially pressed, the ball should move across the screen depending on how it bounces off of the paddles.

 Test Case 3: Paddle Collisions

-Test Description: Verify that the ball bounces off of the paddles as expected.
+Test Description: Verify that the ball bounces off of the paddles.

 Test Steps:
 Run the program.
 Press Space Bar to open the game.
 Press Space Bar to begin the game.
-Move the first paddle so that the ball bounces off the side of the paddle.
+Move the first paddle so that the ball bounces off of the paddle.
-Verify that the ball bounces off of the paddle at an angle depending on where the ball hits the paddle.
+Verify that the ball bounces off of the paddle.
-Move the other paddle so that the ball bounces off the side of this paddle.
+Move the other paddle so that the ball bounces off of this paddle.
-Verify that the ball bounces off of the paddle at an angle depending on where the ball hits this paddle.
+Verify that the ball bounces off of this paddle.

-Expected Outcome: When the ball bounces off of each paddle, it should bounce off at an angle depending on where the ball hits the paddle.
-The closer to the edge of the paddle, the greater the angle the ball bounces off.
+Expected Outcome: When the space bar is initially pressed, the ball should bounce off of each paddle.

 Test Case 4: Wall Collisions